Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-6 To add execute permission to user and the group owner and read permissiom to other users
+File-7 To add execution permission to the owner, the group owner and other users